Gabriele Allegra

-Gabriele Allegra (雷永明, 26 December 1907 – 26 January 1976) was a Franciscan Friar and Biblical scholar.
-He is best known for accomplishing the first complete translation of the Catholic Bible into the Chinese language.
+Gabriele Allegra (雷永明, 26 December 1907 – 26 January 1976) was a Franciscan friar and Biblical scholar.
+He is best known for accomplishing the first complete translation of the Bible into the Chinese language.
 His Studium Biblicum Translation is often considered the definitive Chinese Bible among Catholics.
-He awaits canonization.
+He was beatified in 2012.

 Life

 Giovanni Stefano Allegra was born the eldest of eight children, in San Giovanni la Punta in the province of Catania, Italy.
 He entered the Franciscan minor seminary at S. Biagio in Acireale in 1918, taking the name "Gabriele Maria", and the novitiate in Bronte in 1923.
 He then studied at the Franciscan International College of St. Anthony in Rome from 1926, now known as the Pontifical University Antonianum.

 The future course of his life was determined in 1928 when he attended the celebrations of the 6th centenary of another Franciscan, Giovanni di Monte Corvino, who had attempted a first translation of the Bible in Beijing in the 14th century.
-On that day, at the age of 21, Allegra was inspired to translate the Bible into Chinese; a task that took the next 40 years of his life.
+On that day, at the age of 21, Allegra was inspired to translate the Bible into Chinese, a task that took the next 40 years of his life.
 He was ordained a priest in 1930 and soon thereafter received orders to sail for mainland China.

 Mission to China

 Allegra arrived at the mission in Hunan, southern China, in July 1931 and started to learn Chinese.
+In 1932, he was rector of the minor seminary of Heng Yang.
 With the help of his Chinese teacher, he prepared a first draft of the translation of the Bible around 1937.
-He was fatigued from the translation effort and had to return to Italy for three years where he continued his studies in biblical languages and biblical archaeology.
+He was fatigued from the translation effort and had to return to Italy for three years, where he continued his studies in biblical languages and biblical archaeology.

-In 1940 he left Italy again and sailed from San Francisco for Japan on his way to China.
+In 1940, he left Italy again and sailed from San Francisco for Japan on his way to China.
 In Kobe, he met the French Jesuit priest Teilhard de Chardin for the first time.
-He attempted to return to Hunan again, but the Second Sino-Japanese War had already started and he was forced to go further north to Beijing instead.
+He attempted to return to Hunan again, but the Second Sino-Japanese War had already started, and he was forced to go further north to Beijing instead.
 This had an unfortunate side-effect in that during his trip through the Japanese-occupied territories, he lost more than half of the translated text during the war events.

 Because Allegra was an Italian citizen, and the chaplain to the Italian Embassy, the Japanese occupiers of China did not intern him for long, and he could continue his translation work.
 As of 1942, he became actively involved in assisting other missionaries to survive their internment in the Japanese internment camp at Weihsien in northern China, and managed to obtain the release of several prisoners.